davutcan99/gcn/README.md

 - The provided code is a basic implementation.
 You can modify and extend it according to your specific needs.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and use it according to your requirements.

 ## Acknowledgments